-The Melbourne Teaching Certificate (MTC) is a professional development program for University of Melbourne and affiliated staff with teaching-related responsibilities.
-It is a cohort-based program completed across one semester comprising two face-to-face seminars, a written assignment, peer review and a teaching portfolio.
+The Melbourne Teaching Certificate (MTC) is a professional development program for University of Melbourne staff with teaching-related responsibilities.
+It is a cohort-based program completed across one semester comprising two face-to-face seminars, a written assignment and a presentation.

 - Demonstrate theoretical and practical ideas and strategies for enhancing learning and teaching;

 - Collaborate with colleagues from diverse academic and teaching backgrounds;

 - Critically discuss challenges experienced in their particular teaching contexts;

 - Acquire an appreciation of the scholarly underpinnings of learning and teaching practice in higher education;

 - Gain insights into the particular teaching environment of the University of Melbourne.

 There are no fees to participate in the program.
 It is provided by the University of Melbourne for its staff with teaching or student support responsibilities.